 Shifting Art at ReForm

-No Walls caught up with visual artist Jordan Azcune, whose installation Meaningless Surrender, will be featured as part of ReForm.
-It was at the site of the installation where I met Azcune to discuss his creative process and practice.
-We ended up spending time discussing how art can be disposable, taking photos of chairs and watching videos of artistic gymnasts.
+No Walls caught up with visual artist Jordan Azcune, whose installation Meaningless Surrender, featured as part of ReForm.
+It was at the site of the installation where Azcune to discussed his creative process and practice.

 An Installation that Transforms

-As part of ReForm, Azcune will explore the nature of surrender and the avenues of empowerment, through an installation that is transformative.
-The installation made up of white flags will be a symbol of surrender during the first week of ReForm, and that of empowerment during the second week, when he will take to them with spray cans and oil paint.
+As part of ReForm, Azcune explored the nature of surrender and the avenues of empowerment, through an installation that is transformative.
+The installation made up of white flags was a symbol of surrender during the first week of ReForm, and that of empowerment during the second week, when he will take to them with spray cans and oil paint.

 After recently finishing his honours in visual art at QUT, Azcune is now living what he describes as the Bohemian dream – working at a bottle shop, applying for artist residencies and, most importantly, making art.